foundersandcoders/learn-qunit/README.md

 # Learn QUnit

-A quick introduction to JavaScript unit testing with QUnit.js for complete beginners!
+A quick introduction to JavaScript unit testing with QUnit.js.

 ## What is testing?
 ## Why is it good?